'Adani Group among top energy transition stories to buy,' says GQG's Rajiv Jain

-Rajiv Jain, the chairman of US boutique investment firm GQG Partners, which recently invested Rs 15,446 crore in four Adani Group firms, sees the conglomerate as "one of the best energy transition stories".
+Rajiv Jain, the chairman of US boutique investment firm GQG Partners, which recently invested Rs 15,446 crore in four Adani Group firms, including Adani Enterprises Ltd, sees the conglomerate as "one of the best energy transition stories".

 “This is one of the best energy transition stories you can buy, one of the best infrastructure assets you can get in India,” GQG Partners chairman Jain said on a call with reporters in Australia Wednesday.
 “Our view is we need to buy companies that are part of the solution.”